Purdue-CS193/lab-1-JacquieLeeYu/index.md

 #This Page Is Normal

-##A List of Normal Things I Like About Purdue
+##A List of Normal Things I Like About CS193

--Rain
+-Ambiance

--Food
+-Meeting At Lawson

--That One Day When It Is Cold
+-The TAs

--The A/C In Other Dorms
+-Doing 9:30 Classes

-###Thank You For Reading My List Of Normal Things I Like About Purdue
+###Thank You For Reading My List Of Normal Things I Like About CS193